Can God Restore My Relationship?

 When we’re hurting, we want to ask, “Why did this happen?”

 Whether walking through grief, battling discouragement, or falling into despair, I used to hesitate before asking God my hardest questions.
-I entertained them in my mind but stopped short of bringing them before my merciful God.
-I felt that questioning my circumstances would somehow disrespect him.
+I thought about them constantly but stopped short of bringing them before God.
+I thought that questioning my circumstances would somehow disrespect him.

-Well-meaning people of faith have tried to rationalize the unknown by saying things like, “...because he’s God and we’re not.”
+Well-meaning people of faith have tried to rationalize things we don’t understand by saying things like, “We shouldn’t question it, because he’s God and we’re not.”
 But I’ve never found comfort in that answer.
-Instead, it caused me to believe my God was unapproachable.
+Instead, it made me feel like my God was unapproachable.
 That I needed to just accept the fact that he would do what he wanted, and if I questioned it, that meant I didn’t have faith.

-Because the blessed truth is, God longs for us to come to him.
-With our concerns, doubt, and yes, even our questions.
+But I discovered the blessed truth is, God longs for us to come to him.
+With our concerns, doubts, and even our questions.
 He wants us to seek him at all times.

 “Come to me, all you who are weary and burdened, and I will give you rest.”
 Matthew 11:28 NIV